wp-plugins/responsive-video-light/readme.txt

 == Screenshots ==

-1. An example of a responsive vimeo shortcode in use
+1. An example of responsive shortcodes in use
 2. The settings page which also shows example usage
 3. User-facing responsive embedded video